marlospomin/smoothie/README.md

 ## Contributing

-If you feel like smoothie is missed something please do send a message or, alternatively make a pull request or even open an issue using an appropriate label and we will go from there.
+If you feel like I missed something please do send me a message or, alternatively make a pull request/open an issue and we will go from there.

 ## License